Skip Navigation

 • Repair, rehabilitation and replacement of bridges and culverts as necessary

-• Improvements at at-grade crossings
+• Improvements at highway/railroad grade crossings

-• High-level platform at Hartford’s Union Station
+• 1 high-level platform at Hartford Union Station and State Street Station

 • Adding the second track between Windsor and Springfield, MA